tmcphee/COMP-4312---Final-Project/README.md

 # Hotel Review Analyzer
 #### COMP-4312 Final Project
-The application uses a machine learning model to determine if a hotel review is positive or nagative.
+The application uses a machine learning model to determine if a hotel review is positive or negative.
 The applicaion hosts a web interface where the user can pass a review to the trained model to be analyzed.

 The Hotel Review Analyzer uses python flask to host the web interface